MoneyTransfers

 OFX

-OFX also lets you monitor the exchange rates available before you make your exchange, so you can change the currency of your inheritance when you'll get a better deal.
+OFX lets you monitor the exchange rates available before you make your exchange, so you can change the currency of your inheritance when to get a better deal.

 The OFX fee structure is more opaque than some other transfer services, with no calculators available for their exchange rates, and customer reviews remain mixed.